– What’s the average age of the campers?

 Where and what do we eat?
 Top

-Breakfast – The Wizard Grill steps from the chairlift up the mountain, an all you can eat buffet with hot and cold foods, cereal, fruit, yogurt etc.
+Breakfast – At the base of the mountain, an all you can eat buffet with hot and cold foods, cereal, fruit, yogurt etc.

 On-hill juice break – lemonade, fruit and Cliffbar.